va7sdf/artbergmann/news/1985-1989/_posts/1987-07-09-name-of-the-game-is-change.markdown

 ---
-title: name of the game is change
+title: "name of the game is change"
 article_author: stephen godfrey
 article_publication: the globe and mail
 article_date: july 9, 1987